musikid/pjdfstest/book/src/test-declaration.md

 ### Guards

-It is possible to specify "guards", which are functions which checks if a requirement is met and return an error if not, so the test is skipped.
+It is possible to specify "guards", which are functions which checks if a requirement is met and return an error if not so the test will be skipped.
 They can be specified by appending function names after a `;` separator, after potential `root` requirement and features.